 * Flexibility to adapt to the changes in the patient's/ familiy's needs

-* Willingness to undergo a background check and complete training
+* Willingness to undergo a background check, received flu vaccination, and complete training

 We ask that those who have recently lost a loved one wait a year before becoming a hospice volunteer.
 You are welcome to participate in our bereavement programs during this time.

 All volunteers must complete a 2-day training program.
-Our next scheduled volunteer training is Monday, July 31, and Wednesday, August 2.
+Training is scheduled on an ongoing basis.